wacncontent/CustomizeTool/removeCommentOutput2/articles/hdinsight/hdinsight-release-notes.md

 * bonecp: ['0.7.1.RELEASE'] -> ['
 * 0.8.0.RELEASE']

 ### Drivers
 The Java Database Connnectivity (JDBC) driver for SQL Server is used internally by HDInsight and is not used for external operations.
 If you want to connect to HDInsight by using Open Database Connectivity (ODBC), please use the Microsoft Hive ODBC driver.
 For more information, see [Connect Excel to HDInsight with the Microsoft Hive ODBC Driver](/documentation/articles/hdinsight-connect-excel-hive-odbc-driver/).

 ### Bug fixes
 With this release, we have refreshed the following HDInsight versions with several bug fixes:

 * HDInsight 2.1 (HDP 1.3)
 * HDInsight 3.0 (HDP 2.0)
 * HDInsight 3.1 (HDP 2.1)

 ## Hortonworks release notes
 Release notes for the Hortonworks Data Platforms (HDPs) that are used by HDInsight version clusters are available at the following locations:

 * HDInsight version 3.1 uses a Hadoop distribution that is based on the [Hortonworks Data Platform 2.1.7][hdp-2-1-7].
-This is the default Hadoop cluster created when using the Azure Classic Management Portal after 11/7/2014.
+This is the default Hadoop cluster created when using the Azure Classic Management portal after 11/7/2014.
 HDInsight 3.1 clusters created before 11/7/2014 were based on the [Hortonworks Data Platform 2.1.1][hdp-2-1-1]
 * HDInsight version 3.0 uses a Hadoop distribution that is based on the [Hortonworks Data Platform 2.0][hdp-2-0-8].
 * HDInsight version 2.1 uses a Hadoop distribution that is based on the [Hortonworks Data Platform 1.3][hdp-1-3-0].
 * HDInsight version 1.6 uses a Hadoop distribution that is based on the [Hortonworks Data Platform 1.1][hdp-1-1-0].

 [hdp-2-1-7]: http://docs.hortonworks.com/HDPDocuments/HDP2/HDP-2.1.7-Win/bk_releasenotes_HDP-Win/content/ch_relnotes-HDP-2.1.7.html